 Combine the ingredients in a small spray bottle.
 Keep your homemade hand sanitizer available for icky situations.
 This wonderful smelling blend has antifungal, antiseptic and antimicrobial properties to keep your hands germ-free when you need it.

-There are plenty of pre-made elderberry syrups on the market.
-But you can easily make elderberry syrup at home, for a small fraction of the price.
+There are plenty of premade elderberry syrups on the market.
+However, you can make elderberry syrup at home easily for a small fraction of the price.

 Homemade Elderberry Syrup

-At the first sign of sickness, take 1 tbsp. of elderberry syrup three or four times a day until you feel better.
+At the first sign of sickness, take one tablespoon of elderberry syrup three or four times a day until you feel better.

-#2 – Turmeric effectively combats the influenza virus.
 Turmeric has powerful antiviral properties that go to work to squash the flu.
-Curcumin, the active ingredient in turmeric, was shown in laboratory tests to reduce the viral replication of influenza infected cells by 90%.
+Curcumin, the active ingredient in turmeric, was shown in laboratory tests to reduce the viral replication of influenza-infected cells by 90 percent.
 It was also shown to prevent healthy cells from being infected.

 For more information on the health benefits of turmeric, check out our further research here.

-#3 – Repel the flu (and vampires) with garlic.
 Garlic has been used for centuries to fight illness.
 We can trace its use back to the ancient Egyptians and Greeks.
-And in the 19th century, microbiologist Louis Pasteur found that garlic killed bacteria in the same way as penicillin.
+In the 19th century, microbiologist Louis Pasteur found that garlic killed bacteria in the same way as penicillin.
 More recent studies have confirmed that garlic has natural antibiotic and antiviral properties.

-#4 – Put a few drops of peroxide in each ear.
-Webster Kehr, founder of the Independent Cancer Research Foundation, recommends using hydrogen peroxide to treat the flu virus.
-He reported that his organization has seen dramatic results with this treatment.
+Webster Kehr, the founder of the Independent Cancer Research Foundation, recommends using hydrogen peroxide to treat the flu virus.
+He reported that his organization had seen dramatic results with this treatment.

-Lay on your side, with a towel under your head, and put about 3-5 drops of hydrogen peroxide in your ear.
+Lay on your side, with a towel under your head, and put about three to five drops of hydrogen peroxide in your ear.
 It will start to bubble.
 Stay on your side until the bubbling has stopped.
-Then switch sides and put the drops in the other ear.
+Then, switch sides and put the drops in the other ear.
 Kehr suggests repeating the process a couple of hours later and every two hours until there’s no bubbling in the ears when the peroxide is administered.